UPPAALModelChecker/docs.uppaal.org/content/gui-reference/System-Editor/drawing.md

 Comments can be added to locations and edges.
 Double click the location or edge to bring up the editor for that element.
 The editor has a _Comments_ tab for adding comments.
 UPPAAL does not assign any semantic meaning to the comments.

+Comments are shown as document elements on the canvas.
+These elements can be resized by distributing the content of the comments over multiple lines.

 When shown in the tooltip of an element, comments are interpreted as HTML, i.e. tags like &lt;p> and &lt;b> may be used for formating.

 ## Tooltips